hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 ### Component Diagrams

-Component diagrams are different in terms of nature and behavior.
 Component diagrams are used to model the physical aspects of a system.
-Now the question is, what are these physical aspects?
 Physical aspects are the elements such as executables, libraries, files, documents, etc. which reside in a node.

 Component diagrams are used to visualize the organization and relationships among components in a system.
-These diagrams are also used to make executable systems.
+These diagrams are also used to make executable systems.Component diagrams can also be described as a static implementation view of a system.
+Static implementation represents the organization of the components at a particular moment.

+A single component diagram cannot represent the entire system but a collection of diagrams is used to represent the whole.

 #### Purpose of Component Diagrams

-A single component diagram cannot represent the entire system but a collection of diagrams is used to represent the whole.
+Component diagrams are used to describe the physical artifacts of a system.
+This artifact includes files, executables, libraries, etc.

 The purpose of the component diagram can be summarized as −